neos/doctools/TheDefinitiveGuide/PartII/Validation.rst

 	Such validators must, however, be referred to by their fully qualified class name (i.e. including the namespace).

-Please apply the above validation rules to your ``Post`` model, click on the plus sign above the list of posts and submit the empty form.
+Make sure the above validation rules are set in your ``Post`` model, click on the plus sign above the list of posts and submit the empty form.
 If all went fine, you should end up again in the **new post** form, with the tiny difference that the text boxes for title and author are now framed in red: